$ 599.00 $ 699.00

 Following the presentation of the Rewrite of song #2, we will discuss how to mount a presentation: From casting to venue… From staging to rehearsal process.
 What is your goal for presentation and who should and should not be invited.
 From director and choreographer choice – to the decision of doing an under the radar reading to a 29 hour reading or workshop.
 All issues as to how to make the best decisions for the future of your musical will be discussed.

-Weeks Nine and Ten will be industry showcases of excerpts of the new musicals, both from the program and from those already in progress, submitted in advance by members.
-Industry guests and members and friends shall be in attendance.
+We will discuss how to best approach the showcase aspect in a COVID/Zoom world.
+Week Nine will be industry showcases of excerpts of the new musicals, both from the program and from those already in progress, submitted in advance by members.
+Industry guests and members and friends can be in attendance over Zoom if the class agrees.
 Critiques shall be in writing or in private meetings following the showcase.

 Through this program, members will learn how to create musicals for all genres, from concept to opening night.
 With the ever-changing state of the music industry, this is a program whose time has come – a golden opportunity for amazing talents to channel their energies in a most positive and exciting new direction.

 Previous classes voted to continue to meet 4-6 more times.
 This will take us to the Winter Holidays, so the class and Bob will discuss continuing or not.
 No student is required to, and if students agree, class will be extended an agreed upon number of meetings at a pro-rata tuition.